 Your garage door may be the most frequently used door in your house.
 It has dozens of moving parts and can easily weigh over 400 pounds...
 When you realize this, you understand that having it fixed by an experienced, qualified professional is critical!

-Being a one man operation provides me with some great benefits that I am able to pass along to you, my customers throughout Tucson and Oro Valley area
+Being a small operation provides me with some great benefits that I am able to pass along to you, my customers throughout Tucson and the Oro Valley area

 My overhead is low and I don't pay any commissioned sales people.
 That means the price you pay is usually significantly lower than what you'll find from some of those giant companies that have advertising all over Tucson.